falcosecurity/plugins/plugins/github/README.md

 - `websocketServerURL`: The URL of the server where the plugin will run, i.e. the plublic accessible address of this machine.
 - `secretsDir`: The directory where the secrets required by the plugin are stored.
 Unless the github token is provided by environment variable, it must be stored in a file named github.token in this directory.
 In addition, when the webhook server uses HTTPs, server.key and server.crt must be in this directory too.
 The default value for this parameter is `~/.ghplugin`.
-- `UseHTTPs`: if this parameter is set to `true`, then the webhook webserver listening at WebsocketServerURL will use HTTPs.
+- `useHTTPs`: if this parameter is set to `true`, then the webhook webserver listening at WebsocketServerURL will use HTTPs.
 In that case, `server.key` and `server.crt` must be present in the SecretsDir directory, or the plugin will fail to load.
 If the parameter is set to false, the webhook webserver will be plain HTTP. **Use HTTP only for testing or when the plugin is behind a proxy that handles encryption**.
 The default value for this parameter is `true`.

 ### Open string format